-Located just under 3 hours from Nampula, Coral Lodge 15.41 combines one of Mozambique’s most stunning beach locations with the country’s rich culture and trade history.
+Coral Lodge 15.41 combines one of Mozambique’s most stunning beach locations with the country’s rich culture and trade history.
 Situated on a spectacular peninsula within an unspoilt nature reserve and only minutes from the UNESCO World Heritage Site of Ilha de Moçambique, Coral Lodge is a unique blend of contemporary design combined with the utmost respect for the rare and unique surroundings.
 The resort’s design, by Dutch designer Edward van Vliet, incorporates the colors of its environment using wood and brightly-colored textures.
 These natural materials make the resort blend in perfectly with the surroundings.
 Coral Lodge 15.41’s villas have been built on top of the dunes to allow guests to get the full benefit of the incredible views and the constant breeze from the Indian Ocean.
 Enjoy taking in the coastal scenery on your 45 minute boat transfer to the resort.
-Depending on your arrival time and the tide, you may end up taking in an impromptu paddle to shore for the last couple of metres which will no doubt add to the adventure of it all!
+Depending on your arrival time and the tide, you may end up taking in an impromptu paddle to shore for the last couple of metres which will no doubt add to the adventure of it all.